WambuiMunene/Natural-Language-Processing-Sentiment-Analysis-on-Tweets/README.md

 5. **Iteratively Build and Evaluate Baseline and Ensemble Models**
 - Used `Pipelines` from `sklearn.pipeline` and `imblearn.pipeline` to build and tune `LogisticRegression` and `MultinomialNB`
-- Build and train one or more ensemble models and compare results with the9= baseline models. `RandomForestClassifier` ,`AdaBoostClassifier` and `xgboost`
+- Build and train `RandomForestClassifier` ,`AdaBoostClassifier` and `xgboost` ensemble models and compare results with the baseline models.
 - Used `SMOTE` to `oversample` the minority class and `GridSearchCV` to identify the best parameters